Enabling network and mobile user logins

 <string>net1</string>

-MDM manages a shared iPad device and its users, using a similar technique to the process described above for enabling network users in macOS.
+A device management service manages a Shared iPad and its users using a similar technique to the process described above for enabling network users in macOS.

-An MDM server indicates that it supports both device and user connections through Shared iPad when it includes the string com.apple.mdm.per-user-connections in the ServerCapabilities array of the MDM enrollment-profile payload.
+A device management service indicates that it supports both device and user connections through Shared iPad when it includes the string com.apple.mdm.per-user-connections in the ServerCapabilities array of the device management (MDM) enrollment profile.
 Then, when a user logs in the device sends a TokenUpdate request on the user channel.

 The device and its users each use different push tokens.
-The server determines from each token it receives from a device or user whether the device or user contacts the server with an Idle request.
+The device management service determines from each token it receives from a device or user whether the device or user contacts the service with an Idle request.

-User requests contain additional values to help the server distinguish them from device requests.
-For more information on managing independent devices, see Managing MDM Devices and Users in macOS.
+User requests contain additional values to help the device management service distinguish them from device requests.
 However, the value for UserID is always set to FFFFFFFF-FFFF-FFFF-FFFF-FFFFFFFFFFFF for devices, to indicate that no user authentication occurs.
+For more information on managing independent devices, see Managing devices and users in macOS.

-To manage a user, the server stores the user push token and returns a 200 HTTP status code response.
-At this point, the device polls the server for a command on the user channel.
+To manage a user, the device management service stores the user push token and returns a 200 HTTP status code response.
+At this point, the device polls the service for a command on the user channel.

-To indicate that it won’t manage the user, a server returns a 410 HTTP status code.
-The device won’t make additional requests to the server on behalf of this user for the duration of the login session.
+To indicate that it won’t manage the user, a device management service returns a 410 HTTP status code.
+The device won’t make additional requests to the service on behalf of this user for the duration of the login session.
 However, the next time the user logs in, the device again sends a UserAuthenticate request.
-The server can optionally return 410 again to indicate it still won’t manage that user.
+The service can optionally return 410 again to indicate it still won’t manage that user.